Why did I fail Knowledge-Based Authentication (KBA)?

 4. That's it!

-If you continue to experience issues, please contact us at support@savvyfi.co.
+If you continue to experience issues or have questions, please contact us at support@savvyfi.co.
+We're here to support you!

 Was this article helpful?